 Deep Immersion Listening Session

-During Friday’s exhibition opening, Laraaji improvised a performance featuring his distinctive electric zither, vocal sound, inviting audiences to experience moments of quiet and silence in a listening session that explored access to inner stillness.
+During Friday’s exhibition opening, Laraaji improvised a performance featuring his distinctive electric zither and vocal sound, inviting audiences to experience moments of quiet and silence in a listening session that explored access to inner stillness.

 Sunday 20 January 2019